machwerkphysiks-a11y/MACHWERK/README.md

 - conceptual motivation
 - formal development
 - derivations
-- applications (Parts A–E)
+- structured applications (Parts A–E)
-- physical examples and boundary analyses
+- boundary analyses across physics domains

-This repository contains **only the formal kernel**, stripped of:
+This repository contains **only the formal kernel**, intentionally stripped of:
 - prose
 - interpretation
 - examples
-- didactic explanation
+- narrative explanation

 The purpose of this repository is to make the framework:

 - **machine-readable**
 - **algorithmically inspectable**
 - **formally auditable**
-- **usable for derivation and consistency checks**
+- **usable for derivation, validation, and consistency checks**

-This separation is intentional.
+This separation is intentional and methodologically essential.

 ---

-## Rechenbarkeit / Calculability
+## Calculability and Use

 MACHWERK is **not descriptive**.
 It is **operational**.